Welcome to Hedelands Railway

 We have both steam and diesel locos in service.

-Trains dept. from HEDEHUSGÅRD station, Brandhøjgårdsvej 2, 2640 Hedehusene, to Rubjerg station where the scouts treat you with food and Christmas trees.
+Trains dept. from HEDEHUSGÅRD station, Brandhøjgårdsvej 2, 2640 Hedehusene, to Fem Ege station where there is a huge play ground and picnic facilities.

 “Damp” = Steam engine locomotive